 Whether you are just getting into chickens or have had them for a while, you may think that eggs come in just one or two colors.
 Usually, when you think of chicken eggs, you think of white eggs or brown eggs.
 However, did you know that there are chickens that lay blue eggs?

 When we first found out that there are blue egg chickens we HAD to have some – IMMEDIATELY.
 I mean, how cool to have a different, fun color in your egg basket, right?
-We ran out to find out right away what chickens lay blue eggs.
+We immediately started looking for some.

-There are so many different chicken breeds out there that I guess it shouldn’t be too terribly surprising that there are some chickens that lay blue eggs.
+There are so many different chicken breeds out there that I guess it shouldn’t be too terribly surprising that not all lay the same colored egg.
 However, I still get excited when we go out to collect eggs and get some brilliantly colored blue eggs.

 Chickens That Lay Blue Eggs – How do they do it?

-Ok, so you may wonder, for chickens that lay blue eggs – how do they do it?
+Ok, so you may wonder, how do they do it?
 Afterall, the majority of chickens do lay white or brown eggs.
-So, what makes a blue egg chicken different?
+So, what makes for a different color such as blue?

 Without getting too “scienc-y”, chickens that lay blue eggs basically deposit that blue color onto the eggs.